heyitsthatgirl/README-Generator/Develop/README.md

 ## Description

-This project was designed to take the pressure off of the user when they need to quicly create a README.md file for their project
+This app was created to take the pressure off of users who need to quickly create a simple and effective README for their projects.

 ## Table of Contents